tstillwell/appengine_multiblog/README.md

 From here, make any changes you want to the code and then save and preview them in the browser until you are satisfied.

-When a file is saved or updated, the SDK restarts the dev server.
+When a file is saved or updated, the dev server hot loads them so you don't have to restart it manually.

 The initial console message when you start the local development server also shows